 You should not specify the same LOBFILE as the source of two different fields.
 If you do so, then typically, the two fields read the data independently.

-XMLType data can be loaded directly from a control file.
+XMLType data directly from a control file.
 SQL*Loader treats

 NUMBER column followed by an

 XMLType column that is stored object-relationally.
 The control file used for this table can contain the value of the